 Professional and Business-Focused Platforms

-Professional users can use YouTube substitutes such as VdoCipher and Vimeo Business that provide advanced security options, branding ability, and enterprise support.
-These services focus more on functionality as opposed to being viral, thus they suit businesses, educational institutions and professional content creators.
+Professional users can use YouTube substitutes such as VdoCipher and Vimeo Business, which offer advanced security options, branding capabilities, and enterprise support.

 Live Streaming Platforms